mshibanami/redirect-web/docs/redirect-rule.md

 There are 3 options you can specify one or more URL patterns:

-- Redirect From: To specify the target URLs
+- **Redirect From**: To specify the target URLs
-- Excluded URL Patterns: To specify the URLs that aren't redirected
+- **Excluded URL Patterns**: To specify the URLs that aren't redirected
-- Capture Group Processing: To specify the target string appearing in a captured group in the Replace Occurrences process
+- **Capture Group Processing**: To specify the target string appearing in a captured group in the Replace Occurrences process

 To specify URL patterns, you can use 2 pattern types: Regular Expression and Wildcard.